pramodk/spack-configs/README.md

         version: [3.8.2]
 ```

 In the above configuration we told Spack to use `CMake` from `/usr/local` (installed by `Homebrew`).
 Finally `buildable: False` tells Spack to not build this package from source.
-So Spack will never try to build this package explicitly and if constraints are not satisfied, it give error like :
+So Spack will never try to build this package explicitly and if constraints are not satisfied, the following error is reaised:

 ```bash
 ==> Error: The spec 'cmake' is configured as not buildable, and no matching external installs were found